-When it comes to gas or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.
-But many barbecue infidels like myself tend to look at cost first.
-We’ll worry about whether or not propane is able to provide that authentic smoky, hardwood fire flavor later.
+When it comes to the question of grilling with propane or charcoal, hard-core grillers love to debate considerations such as cooking time, flavor, authenticity, and temperature control.
+However, backyard barbecue infidels like myself focus first and foremost on cost.
+I know.
+But we can always worry about whether or not propane is able to provide that authentic smoky hardwood fire flavor — with or without help from your favorite barbecue sauce — later.

-From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal barbecues.
+From a purely financial perspective, there is a significant short-term cost difference depending on whether you choose gas or charcoal grills.

 But frugal folks who are focusing on a barbecue with price as their key discriminator should consider not only the original purchase price of the grill, but also maintenance and operating costs as well.

+Purchase Price.
 Generally speaking, when it comes to start-up costs, charcoal grills offer the lowest prices.
-The most basic charcoal grills can be had for as little as $25, however you can find high-end charcoal grills for as much as $2000.
+The most basic charcoal grills can still be had today for as little as $30, however you can find high-end charcoal grills for as much as $2000.

 With gas grills, you not only have to refill the propane tank (assuming you do not have a direct connection to your home gas line), but you also have to maintain the gas connections and lines, the ignitor, and grates.
 You also must be sure to keep the burners, ignitor collector box, and drip tray clean.
 Oh yes, and you may need to replace the flavor briquettes if you choose to use them as well!

-For many folks, choosing a barbecue can involve many different considerations.
-When it comes to cost effectiveness, charcoal grills tend to offer lower up-front costs than gas or electric grills.
-However, for those who care, over the long run the initial savings of charcoal grills can be quickly eaten up by the corresponding fuel costs.
-Ultimately, however, neither charcoal nor gas grills can claim a complete cost advantage over its rival.
+For many folks, choosing a barbecue involves many different considerations.
+When it comes to cost effectiveness, charcoal grills tend to offer lower upfront costs than a gas grill.
+However, over the long run, those upfront cost savings tend to be — if you’ll excuse the pun — eaten up by the higher fuel cost of charcoal.
+As a result, neither charcoal or gas grills can claim a definitive cost advantage over its rival.